Yarndale Sock Line 2018

-This is my pair of socks for the Sock Line this year – they’re knitted in Stylecraft Head over Heels in the colourway Everest and these are a size 4.5.
-I’ve reinforced the toes using heel stitch – you can find my tutorial on reinforcing soles and toes here.
 One of the things that I hadn’t realised until I started looking into re-homing the donated socks is that places that look after children also need bigger sizes as well as the tiny sizes as poorly children are not always very young with small feet.
 It really doesn’t matter what size you knit as we will find a home for them all.
-Last year we had sizes from tiny baby socks to size 12 men’s socks and they were all gratefully received so you can take your pick!
+Every year we have sizes from tiny baby socks to huge men’s socks and they are all gratefully received so you can take your pick!

 2 Create a tag for the socks.
 It’s lovely to be able to see where the socks have come from, but it’s also practical as it’s easier to see where the socks should go when they are clearly labelled.
-A luggage label is an ideal size, but you can make your own labels if you’d rather, and this year we have some very special Yarndale ones that you can download too.
+A luggage label is an ideal size, but you can make your own labels if you’d rather.
+We have some very special Yarndale ones that you can download too.
 Please don’t use a label that wraps right around a pair of folded socks as it’s not easy to hang them up for everyone to admire.

 The label needs to be securely attached to your pair of socks and have your name (your first name is fine), the place you live, the size of the socks (in UK size, please) and what the yarn content is in case anyone has issues with wool.
 If there are any particular washing instructions you may want to squeeze those on too.